github-community-gitam/EPOCH4.0-SQooler/CONTRIBUTING.md

 ## Pull Request Rules

-To maintain quality and consistency across C Mini Projects:
+To maintain quality and consistency across the repository:

 - Create an Issue first, and link it to your PR
 - Code must compile and run without errors or warnings